 The world has been enriched by many distinctly Irish songs.
 “Danny Boy” and “MacNamara’s Band” are among the diverse offerings.
 But no song is more deeply embedded in hearts than “When Irish Eyes Are Smiling.”

 The history of “When Irish Eyes Are Smiling” begins with Chauncey Olcott.
 Olcott’s mother, Margaret Doyle, was born in Ireland.
 In the 1840s, when she was eight, her family immigrated to Canada and eventually settled in Lockport, New York.
-Later, she married Mellon Whitney Olcott and the couple moved to Buffalo where, in 1860, Chauncey (christened Chancellor John Olcott) was born.
+Later, she married Mellon Whitney Olcott and the couple moved to Buffalo where, on July 21, 1860, Chauncey (christened Chancellor John Olcott) was born.
 Soon after, Mellon Olcott died and Margaret married Patrick Brennan, who was chief engineer for the Buffalo Water Works.

 Chauncey was raised in Buffalo, where he attended public school.
 During the summer, he would visit his mother’s family in Lockport, where they lived in what he later described as “an Irish shanty on the banks of the Erie Canal.”